Saptak625/pymeasurement/docs/table_operations.rst

     :selection: J1:L7
     :header: 1

-Once the calculations are complete, the DataFrame can be converted back into a numeric types using the below.
+Once the calculations are complete, the DataFrame can be converted back into numeric types using the below.

 .. doctest:: python